ROKAMETISM/Test-Repository-02/README.md

 I learned to edit tasks.json so that I can run my C++ code directly from the Codespace terminal.
 This makes development faster and more efficient.
 I basically set up the cppbuild task to create the executable compiled cpp file in the main directory instead of the source directory.

 I installed Live Server VSCode Extension to view live preview of my out.html file.
 I learned to make a basic HTML file named out.html and linked it with style.css.
 I'm planning to use this HTML file to visuallize anything I do with my main.cpp.

+## What am I doing now?
+2025-08-26

+I made a new cpp source called chess.cpp.
+I will make a cpp program that I can use to play chess using standard chess notations as input.
+I aim to learn about cpp and OOP during this practice.